What is the Void?

-There are quite a few void meditation practices; they may require you to breathe a certain way, to visualize life force entering you, or to focus your attention on your third eye.
-They are perhaps effective ways, but to me, it seems to rely on a ‘belief’ or a placebo effect to induce the experience—that’s not to say it won’t work, though.
-Whenever I experienced being in the void, it was when using standard meditation practices.
-To me, it’s a more logical process if you work at quieting your mind, not only in meditation but throughout the whole day.
+There are quite a few void meditation practices; they may require you to breathe a certain way, visualize life force entering you, or focusing your attention on your third eye.
+They might be effective ways, but for me, however, whenever I’ve experienced being in the void, it was when using standard meditation practices—things such as quieting the mind, not only in meditation but throughout the whole day.
 My techniques were to use deep meditation, and sometimes it happened when having out-of-body experiences.

 The mind is often filled with constant chatter.
 It may be about your next meal, worries, annoyances, or about work, etc. Practicing to let go of the chatter can lead to a more relaxed state of being.
 When your mind is quiet, you may begin to experience being ‘the observer’ as you go about the day; this is when you start to feel dissociated from your body and merely observe life through your eyes.
 It doesn’t mean you don’t have any thoughts or desires to do things, necessarily, but it is as though you are watching your life from afar.